nosilver4u/ewww-image-optimizer/readme.txt

 = 6.7.1 =
 * added: ability to store image backups on local storage
 * added: tool to bulk restore images under Tools menu and WP-CLI
+* added: WebP cleanup tool can be resumed and run via WP-CLI
+* added: Delete Originals can be run via WP-CLI
+* added: exclude by page for Easy IO, Lazy Load, and WebP delivery methods
 * fixed: incorrect cfasync attribute used for JS WebP scripts

 = 6.7.0 =